sleijon1/sleijon1.github.io/_posts/2023-12-09-llms-cheeseburgers-tea.markdown

 #### Formulating prompts unambiguously

-Similar to human communication, if you ask the model a question that is ambiguouos there is a wide range of possible outputs of the model.
+Similar to human communication, if you ask the model a question that is ambiguous there is a wide range of possible outputs of the model.
 The possible next word given the context is a large list which can put the LLM down an answer track that is perpendicular to the one you want.
 To illustrate this lets look at an example:

 Say I want to find out the weight range of bowling balls (who doesn't want to know that right?), the following chat ensues: